+Nonparametric tests

+In case we fail to find support for our replication hypotheses regarding status quo effects, we will conduct an additional set of analyses examining normality and the need for running exploratory non-parametric tests.
+We reserve this for case of failure, given that our main aim is to follow the target and the target did not implement such analyses.
+In such a case we will report both tests side by side with the non-parametric tests clearly marked as exploratory, and to address issues of multiple testing we will use a stricter lower target alpha for the non-parametric tests set to .005.

 Results

 [IMPORTANT: Method and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 For the purpose of the simulation, we wrote these sections in past tense, but no pre-registration or data collection took place yet.]